Sidharth-Gulati/SnapshotAnalyzer/README.md

 Run the program using the command 'python shots.py' from the directory.

 The --uni tag is optinal

+The --force tag is optional for no tag value being provided -- It's available for starting, stopping, terminating, snapshotting and rebooting EC2 instances

 ## For EC2 instances command---